 Jeannine holds a B.A. degree in Dance from MARYMOUNT MANHATTAN COLLEGE, and a M.A. degree in Dance and Dance Education from NEW YORK UNIVERSITY.
 She began her dance career at the age of two and a half training with Valentina Bertran at the Ballet Academy of Long Island.
 At age fourteen she was accepted to the prestigious American Ballet Theatre School in NYC where she studied ballet intensively for several years.
 She also studied ballet, jazz and modern dance at: the Harkness Ballet School, American Dancemachine, the Joffrey Ballet School, Luigi’s Jazz Center, and Alvin Ailey American Dancer Center, among others.
 Her professional credits include regional and Off-Broadway musical theatre productions of “Anything Goes,” “Pajama Game,” and “Dark of the Moon,” and several international modern dance performances .
 Jeannine has been performing, teaching and choreographing dance for more than thirty years, and has produced and directed performances in both the United States and South America.
 She has worked extensively as a dance teacher and choreographer in the Long Island public school system and in private dance schools throughout the New York area and Brazil.
 From 1984 to 1985, Jeannine held the position of Assistant to the Director of ARC Videodance, and Production Coordinator of the local PBS television series, “EYE ON DANCE.”
-From 1986-87, she held the position of Professor of Dance at UNIVERSIDADE ESTADUAL DE CAMPINAS in São Paulo, Brazil, where she was instrumental in establishing an undergraduate degree program in dance, the second of it's kind in Brazil.
-Along with her dance credits, Jeannine has worked as a certified fitness instructor/trainer at the Vertical Club, New York Health & Racquet Club, and in the adult education program at Roslyn High School.
-Jeannine is President of JHL DANCE DYNAMICS, INC , the Artistic Director of the award-winning JHL DANCE DYNAMICS COMPANY, and Owner/Director of the DANCE DYNAMICS DANCE STUDIO since 1997.
+From 1986-87, she held the position of Professor of Dance at UNIVERSIDADE ESTADUAL DE CAMPINAS in São Paulo, Brazil, where she was instrumental in establishing the university’s undergraduate degree program in dance.
+Along with her dance credits, Jeannine has worked as a certified fitness instructor/trainer at the Vertical Club and New York Health & Racquet Club in New York City, and in the adult education program at Roslyn High School.
+Jeannine is President of JHL DANCE DYNAMICS, INC , the Artistic Director of the award-winning JHL DANCE DYNAMICS COMPANY, and Owner/Director of the JHL DANCE DYNAMICS DANCE STUDIO since 1997.

 Franklin 'Gin' Chen